Parks Community Program Committee

 why wasn't the open position open or offered to the public

-Furflinger asked about 2 years ago
+Furflinger asked almost 3 years ago

 In answering this question we are going to assume your question is in regards to the open Park Community Program Committee (CPC).
 The City (Council) offered positions on the Park CPC to the community/public approximately six (6) months ago.
 We received an abundance of applications from community members who were interested in being part of the Committee.
 In this particular case we had a member resign and Council determined that we should ask the three remaining community members who were not originally appointed if they had continued interest.
 Council did actually appoint from a pool of community members or the public.
 However, if you are interested in participating in the Park CPC you only need to provide us with your email and we will provide you with packets and you can join the meetings and participate fully in the process.